How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 All major carriers use a pricing technique called dimensional weight (also called DIM weight) to calculate shipping rates.
 Dimensional weight takes into account the size of a package to determine the shipping cost.

-DIM weight is calculated by multiplying the length, width, and height of the package, then dividing by a standard DIM divisor.
+DIM weight is calculated by multiplying the length, width, and height of the package or box size, then dividing by a standard DIM divisor.
 Shipping carriers like USPS, FedEx, and UPS calculate shipping charges based on whichever is greater: the actual weight of the package or its DIM weight.
 Whichever is higher becomes the billable weight for which your business will be charged.

 Carriers use shipping zones to calculate shipping rates.
 Shipping zones measure the distance between a package’s point of origin and its destination.
 In the US, these can range from Zone 1 to Zone 8.